A DEEP DIVE INTO THE SPRING EQUINOX AND ITS SPIRITUAL SIGNIFICANCE AROUND THE WORLD

 How to Celebrate the Spring Equinox?

-If one of the holidays dedicated to the Spring Equinox resonate with you, then feel free to continue the practice, and even incorporate new one if they are calling out to.
-But below, I offer some more inspiration on how you can honour this Spring Equinox.
+If one of the holidays dedicated to the Spring Equinox resonates with you, then feel free to continue the practice, and even incorporate new ones if they are calling out to.
+But below, some more inspiration on how you can honour this Spring Equinox is offered.

-1 - Exploring Nature: You can take some paper or a journal of your choice and document that changes occurring in nature.
-This may look like noticing new leaves, blooming flowers, or recognising which bird live in your neighbourhood.
-You can also meditate in nature, as this allows you to slow down and become aware of new things in your surroundings.
-It is important to remember the world is waiting for you to explore it.
-During the previous Winter months, the majority of us stay inside the comfort of our own homes and offices, so do remind yourself the world extends past the walls of these spaces.
-Lastly, it might be fun to look into local botanical gartens or nature reserves.
-You can even take this a step forward and by taking a camera and documenting the beauty you see around you (Gaines, 2017).
+1 - Exploring Nature: Take some paper or a journal and document the changes occurring in nature.
+This may look like noticing new leaves, blooming flowers, or recognising which bird lives in the neighborhood.
+Perhaps meditate in nature, and become aware of new things in the surroundings.
+It is important to remember the world is waiting to be explored.
+During the previous Winter months, the majority of stay inside the comfort of homes and offices, so remember the world extends past the walls of these spaces.
+Lastly, it might be fun to look into local botanical gardens or nature reserves.
+Perhaps take a camera and document the beauty (Gaines, 2017).

-2 - Spring Cleaning: You can begin by reflecting on what areas of your life are need renewal or decluttering.
+2 - Spring Cleaning: Reflect on what areas of life are in need of renewal or decluttering.
 Perhaps through journaling or simply thinking about it.
-Or you can physically deep clean your home.
-Maybe you declutter and donate any belongings that are no longer serving you.
+Or through physically deep cleaning your house.
+Declutter or donate any belongings that are no longer aligned.
 This will create space for new opportunities and experiences.
-Then deep cleaning will create a sense of freshness and vitality in your home.
-Furthermore, you could use a sage or palo smudge to cleanse the areas in your home that feel stagnant or heavy.
-Then lastly, make sure to open your windows to allow the fresh air and positive energy to enter your home (Gaines, 2017).
+While creating a sense of freshness and vitality.
+Furthermore, use a sage or palo smudge to cleanse the areas that feel stagnant or heavy.
+Then lastly, make sure to open the windows to allow the fresh air and positive energy to enter the space (Gaines, 2017).

-3 - Plant Seeds: You can research which seeds thrive in your local environment, but also ones that resonate with your intentions.
-For examples, herbs for culinary creativity, flowers for beauty, or vegetables for nourishment and sustainability.
-Perhaps you create a space for gardening and cultivate a daily gardening practice of tending to your plants with care and attention.
-Make sure to take the time to observe the miracle of growth and transformation as your seeds sprout and thrive (Gaines, 2017).
+3 - Plant Seeds: Research which seeds thrive in your local environment, but also ones that resonate with intentions.
+For example, herbs for culinary creativity, flowers for beauty, or vegetables for nourishment.
+Perhaps create a space for gardening and cultivate a daily gardening practice of plant tending.
+Make sure to take the time to observe the miracle of growth and transformation as the seeds sprout and thrive (Gaines, 2017).

-4 - Connect with Community: Maybe a spring gathering, celebration, or potluck with those you love resonates more.
-Perhaps you choose a theme that honours renewal and connection, such as a garden party or picnics.
-Include rituals that deepen the bond with your loved ones such as storytelling circles, gratitude circles, or meditation sessions.
-Invite those around you to share their intention or aspirations for the season ahead.
+4 - Connect with Community: Maybe a spring gathering, celebration, or potluck with loved ones resonates more.
+Perhaps choose a theme that honors renewal and connection, such as a garden party or picnics.
+Include rituals that deepen the bond with loved ones such as storytelling circles, gratitude circles, or meditation sessions.
+Invite those in the community to share intentions or aspirations for the season ahead.
 Practice open dialogue, active listening, and creating a space of mutual respect and understanding.
-Additionally, you can connect further with the natural world through volunteering for restoration projects.
-All these activities deepen the connection to nature, yourself, your community which aid towards fostering growth, renewal and restorations (Gaines, 2017).
+Additionally, connect with the natural world through volunteering for restoration projects.
+All these activities deepen the connection to nature, yourself, and the community which aid towards fostering growth, renewal and restorations (Gaines, 2017).

-Ambrose (2019) offers a more specified three-day ritual that you can do during the Spring Equinox.
+Ambrose (2019) offers a more specified three-day ritual to do during the Spring Equinox.

 The Eve of the Equinox (20 March)